decentraland/unity-renderer/README.md

 4. In a new browser tab go to http://localhost:8000/?UNITY_ENABLED=true&DEBUG_MODE&LOCAL_COMMS&position=0%2C-1&ws=ws%3A%2F%2Flocalhost%3A5000%2Fdcl
 5. Go back to unity and the scene should start loading in there almost immediately

-### DCL scene in preview mode using a local explorer version
+### DCL scene in preview mode using a local Kernel version

-1. In the explorer repo directory, run a `make watch` or `make dev-watch` once
+1. In the explorer repo directory, run a `make watch` once
-2. Kill the server and run `make initialize-ecs-npm-link`
+2. Kill the server and run `make npm-link`
 3. In the scene directory run `npm link decentraland-ecs`
 4. In the scene directory run `dcl start` and it should already be using the local version of the client